QuiltServerTools/Ledger/docs/config.md

 `sourceBlacklist` [Default: empty] controls which sources are logged.
 Examples are `"lava"`, `"@playerName"` and `"gravity"`.
 Player names can be specified by prefixing them with `"@"`

+### Extension config
+Config for [extensions](extensions/extensions.md) should be placed in this file too.
+See relevant extension for options.

 ## Default Config
 ```toml
 [database]